acuarica/evm/docs/internals.md

 Instead of masking `calldataload(0x0)`, [Vyper](https://docs.vyperlang.org/en/stable/) uses a different strategy to obtain the function selector.
 It loads `calldataload(0x0)` carefully into memory such that afterwards a simple `mload(0x0)` can retrieve the function selector.
-It achieve this goal in two similar ways.
+It achieves this goal in two similar ways.
-The first one using `MSTORE` in the following sequence of mnemonics
+The first one is using `MSTORE` in the following sequence of mnemonics

 ```mnemonic
 PUSH0